• Skip to primary navigation

 Yabukita is often commonly produced as Sencha although it also can be processed into Matcha.
 Aside from that, it is a high-quality green tea, it is now easier to grow, has bigger leaves, and is more stable in various climates and soil types than other Camellia Sinensis plant varieties.
 Yabukita can withstand frost damage where plants usually wither during winter.
 Because of this, Yabukita is considered a premium breed.

-Yabukita has high antioxidants found in drinking Japanese green tea.
+Yabukita tea cultivar has high antioxidants found in drinking Japanese green tea.
 Its taste and aroma are the standards when choosing a high-quality Japanese green tea drink.
 Yabukita when turned into a tea helps tea drinkers to flush out bad cholesterol and fats.
 Due to the catechins present in this tea, there is a boost in immunity against colds and allergies.
 Yabukita green tea has both good taste and health benefits.
 Tea drinkers can relax and improve their memory caused of L-Theanine (amino acids).
 Whether alone or chatting with people, Yabukita green tea will surely keep stress at bay.

 Official Registration